-It was discouraging at times.
-Check out this rejection letter I got from my current employer.
-Four years later, with more experience under my belt, they came to their senses!
+My quest for a job in broadcast journalism was certainly discouraging at times.
+Check out this rejection letter I received from my current employer.
+There were dozens of others like them stations in Eugene, Oregon, to Rochester, Minnesota to Wilmington, North Carolina and all points in between.
+Four years later, with experience under my belt in Illinois and Michigan, WFSB came to their senses!

-An assignment editor essentially assigns to stories to the crews.
+An assignment editor essentially assigns to stories to the crews and manages their whereabouts.
 I researched stories, made tons of phone calls, watched the wire services, listened to police scanners, and read every newspaper in the state from cover to cover.

 Within a month of starting at Channel 9, I was promoted to assignment manager.
 It meant more responsibility, longer hours (7AM to 7PM,) calls at home at all hours, and I hired others to staff the assignment desk.
 The new title came with a raise of a few thousand dollars, so I found an apartment in Manchester, after living with my grandmother for a while in Haverhill, Massachusetts.